Timcoink/windows-install-script/README.md

 - **Silent Installers:**
   The script attempts to install `.exe` files silently.
 If an installer does not support silent mode, it may not install correctly.

+- **Copying User Files:**
+  If a `system` folder is present, its subfolders and files will be copied to the new user's profile.
+Existing files may be overwritten.

 - **Security:**
   Creating an admin account with no password is insecure.
 Use a strong password whenever possible.